KarolBukowski94/SQL_Project_Data_Analytics/README.md

 ![Optimal Skills](assets/5_optimal_skills.png)

-*A table generated in Power BI from my SQL query results showcases the most optimal skills to learn for data analysts, sorted by salary, both globally and in Poland.*
+*Tables generated in Power BI from my SQL query results showcases the most optimal skills to learn for data analysts, sorted by salary, both globally and in Poland.*

 ### 6. Degree requirements 🎓